HTTP interface for jobs

 Cancel an async job

-put /_db/{database-name}/_api/job/{job-id}/cancel
+PUT /_db/{database-name}/_api/job/{job-id}/cancel

 Cancels the currently running job identified by job-id.
 Note that it still might take some time to actually cancel the running async job.